majst01/csi-driver-s3/README.md

 ### Tests

-Currently the driver is tested by the [CSI Sanity Tester](https://github.com/kubernetes-csi/csi-test/tree/master/pkg/sanity).
+Currently, the driver is tested by the [CSI Sanity Tester](https://github.com/kubernetes-csi/csi-test/tree/master/pkg/sanity).
 As end-to-end tests require S3 storage and a mounter like s3fs, this is best done in a docker container.
 A Dockerfile and the test script are in the `test` directory.
 The easiest way to run the tests is to just use the make command:

 ```bash
 make test